stratum-mining/sv2-spec/07-Template-Distribution-Protocol.md

 | transactions        | SEQ0_64K[U256]       | The full list of transaction data hashes used to build the mining job in the corresponding        |
 |                     |                      | AllocateTxs message                                                                               |

-## 7.15 `ProvideMissingTransactions` (Server->Client)
+## 7.15 `ProvideMissingTransactions` (Server->Client, Server -> Client)

-When the TP do not have tx data for one ore more tx short hash it require MUST send `ProvideMissingTransactions`
+When the TP do not have tx data for one ore more tx short hash it require, the TP MUST send `ProvideMissingTransactions` When the JDC receive `ProvideMissingTransactions` from the JDS it MUST rely it to the TP.

 | Field Name               | Data Type            | Description                                                                                       |
 | ------------------------ | -------------------- | ------------------------------------------------------------------------------------------------- |